marvinobig/pcparts-da/README.md

 ### **Data Analysis Mini Project: PC Parts Sales**

 #### **Project Overview**:
-In this project, I will work with a **mock PC parts sales dataset** to test and improve my Pandas and Seaborn skills.
+In this project, I will work with a **mock PC parts sales dataset** to test and improve my Pandas skills.
 The project focuses on tasks like **data cleaning**, **transformation**, and **analysis**.
 By handling real-world data challenges such as missing values and formatting, I will gain deeper insights into pc parts sales performance.

 ---